JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^cbn]: _See, e.g.,_ the UI depriortization of Stellar on the centralized exchange in note 7 of PREV, buried under every other supported USDC chain. _See also_ similar treatment in the Circle developer dashboard.
 These starkly contrast with the plethora of legal filings explicitly referencing the network behind the closed doors of legalese.

-Might the self-custody implication inherent in existing exchange business models draw attention away from the SDEX?
-This might lead to a number of quandaries that came up in this discussion such as trading volume compared to propritary venues, AMMs, and HFTs.
+Might the self-custody implication inherent in existing exchange business models draw attention away from the SDEX?[^s=c] This might lead to a number of quandaries that came up in this discussion such as trading volume compared to propritary venues, AMMs, and HFTs.
 I believe wholeheartedy in our unique opportunity to collaboratively explore the most efficient globalized solution that satisfies the longstanding needs of traders, developers, and innovators.[^nex]

+{{
+[^s=c]: ## Expanding the Locust of Trust

+there are very legitimnate centralization implications in upgradable smart contracts having hteir keys get hacked, as we see so commonly

+i know there is soroswap (prob dont mention expckityl;)_ which does this without upgradability but this segways directly inbto the very foundational argument that andy upggrade (and ther ewill be fucking upgrasdes _see unsiwap vers FN_) goes through the process of creating a new source of liqudiity the only way to fix this is to have it at the protocol level so that upgrades continue preserving the existing lokced-up liquidity
+&&
+this will implicate making the argument against deposit locks as discussed on both sides of the agenda }}

 [^nex]: I might not know exactly what will cahnge about financial markets over the coming decades, which could materially impact SDEX requirements.
 But I have deeply studied the history of markets over the past six years in an effort to understand what _won't_ change, no matter how many centuries pass.
 Can you imagine a future where developers demand wider spreads, traders want fewer ways to game the system, or innovators want to build whole businesses on delicate foundations?